packit/packit.dev/content/docs/configuration.md

 #### upstream_package_name

-(*string*) Name of the upstream repository (e.g. in PyPI), defaults to the name of the Github repository; it's used when working with the upstream project, as a release archive name and as a directory name in that archive.
+(*string*) Name of the upstream repository (e.g. in PyPI), defaults to the name of the GitHub repository; it's used when working with the upstream project, as a release archive name and as a directory name in that archive.

 #### upstream_project_url